konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CustomizeOutput/addCustFileDir.md

 date: 2022-08-04T19:22:55-06:00
 draft: false
 ---
-Move2Kube allows custom template files to be added to the directories of your choice.
-In this example, we illustrate this by adding a custom helm-chart.
+Move2Kube allows custom template files to be added to any directory.
+This example illustrates this by adding a custom Helm chart.

-1. Start by creating an empty workspace directory say `workspace` and make it the current working directory.
-We will assume all commands are executed within this directory.
+1. Start by creating an empty workspace directory named `workspace` and make it the current working directory.
+Asume all commands are executed within this directory.

 ```console
 $ mkdir workspace && cd workspace
 ```

 2. Use the [enterprise-app](https://github.com/konveyor/move2kube-demos/tree/main/samples/enterprise-app) as input for this flow.

 ```console
 $ curl https://move2kube.konveyor.io/scripts/download.sh | bash -s -- -d samples/enterprise-app/src -r move2kube-demos
 $ ls src
 README.md		config-utils		customers	docs			frontend		gateway			orders
 ```

 In this project, all the apps have a pom.xml file.
-We will use a custom transformer to place a helm chart created from a template into each of those project directories.
+Use a custom transformer to place a Helm chart created from a template into each of those project directories.

 3. Use the Starlark based custom transformer located [here](https://github.com/konveyor/move2kube-transformers/tree/main/add-custom-files-directories-in-custom-locations).
 We copy it into the `customizations` sub-directory.
 ```console